AntonioTorres23/OpenGL_Notes/Anti Aliasing.md

 ![[Pasted image 20251016161220.png]]

 The cube does indeed look a lot smoother and the same will apply for any other object you're drawing in your scene.
 You can find the source code for this simple example [here](https://learnopengl.com/code_viewer_gh.php?code=src/4.advanced_opengl/11.1.anti_aliasing_msaa/anti_aliasing_msaa.cpp).

+**Off-screen MSAA**

+Because GLFW takes care of creating the multisampled